Partner with Us

-The Atlassian Foundation has donated nearly US$7 million toward Room to Read’s programs.
-In 2016, Atlassian was the largest investor in our Girls’ Education Program in Cambodia and the largest corporate investor from Australia.
-Atlassian staff also personally support Room to Read through their $1/day workplace giving program.
+The Atlassian Foundation has donated nearly US$8 million toward Room to Read’s programs.
+In 2017, Atlassian was the largest investor in our Girls’ Education Program in Cambodia and the largest corporate investor from Australia.
+Atlassian staff also provide significant personal support to Room to Read through their “$1 a Day” workplace giving program.

 The Bill & Melinda Gates Foundation co-funded a two-year evaluation of the impact of our Girls’ Education Program in India, with a specific focus on girls’ development of life skills.
 The evaluation’s results will be used to increase the effectiveness of the Girls’ Education Program’s global design and impact.

 Since 2005, Credit Suisse has been one of our largest corporate supporters.
 They have funded multiple strategic projects, including the development of our 2015–2019 strategic plan and the launch of Room to Read Accelerator.
 In 2017, we became a partner in the bank’s Global Education Initiative — Financial Education for Girls — working in Tanzania and Sri Lanka.
-Credit Suisse also donates office space for Room to Read staff in Hong Kong, Sydney and Tokyo, and provides capacity-building support to country teams through its Global Citizens Program.
+Credit Suisse also donates office space for Room to Read staff in Hong Kong and Tokyo, and provides capacity-building to country teams through its Global Citizens Program.